Frome: Rise and fall of the cloth trade

-"Frome is now reckoned to have more people in it, than the city of Bath, and some say, than even Salisbury itself...... likely to be one of the greatest and wealthiest inland towns in England".

 Poverty, the decline of the wool industry in the mid-18th century, increased industrialisation, and rising food prices led to some unrest amongst the inhabitants of Frome, and there were riots during the century.
 By 1791, the town was described in less flattering terms than those Defoe had used 50 years earlier.
 A survey of 1785 listed these occupations: "47 clothiers.
 5 dyers, 12 fellmongers, 3 woolstaplers, 54 spinsters, 6 fullers, 146 shearmen, 141 scribblers, 220 weavers, 5 handle setters, 8 twisters, 4 spinning jenny men, for a total of 651 and for the ancillary card making industry 5 cardboard makers, 59 card makers and 23 wire drawers."
 These occupations of the cloth trade formed almost half of the heads of household in the town.
 The Sheppard family, settled in Frome since 1558, became dominant, building new factories, purchasing land and properties, being the first to bring in machinery; the establishment of turnpike roads improved access to markets home and abroad.
 Scribbling (rough carding), carding, spinning and fly shuttle weaving all became mechanised.

-There were several public disturbances throughout this period.
-In 1754, a mob of Mendip colliers together with destitute people from Frome protested against the rising cost of flour.
+There were several public disturbances in this period.
+In 1754, a mob of Mendip colliers and destitute people from Frome protested against the rising cost of flour.
 A mill and its contents were burned down, others severely damaged.
 Rioters extorted money from mill owners.
 Four men were killed when an assault was made on another mill barricaded by the owner and three soldiers.
 In 1766, a miller in Beckington defended himself against a mob of 2,000, firing upon them, wounding some; all of his wheat and flour were seized and fires lit.
 In 1767, 500 local shearmen assembled and broke up a newly installed spinning jenny in a mill close to Frome.
 Among many actions across Somerset and Wiltshire, spinning jennies were smashed in a mill by a mob in 1781.
 In 1796, a body of Mendip colliers entered the town armed with bludgeons to force local millers to reduce their bread prices.
 The constable called for dragoons stationed in the town and they themselves were assaulted.
 Sabres were drawn and the mob dispersed, bloodied but without fatalities.
 Afterwards the constable was threatened with arson and murder.
 At a time of rising unemployment, the price of potatoes provoked a riot in Frome in 1816.
 Magistrates read the Riot Act and suppressed the trouble with local militia and dragoons, preventing an attack on a Sheppard factory.